Air Force PT Calculator: 2026 PFA Score & Standards

 This comprehensive approach ensures Airmen are prepared for a wide range of duties.
 To give members flexibility, the test also includes choices for certain components.
 The complete USAF PFA score is based on your performance in these four categories:

-• Aerobic Fitness: A timed 1.5-mile run OR the 20-meter High Aerobic Multi-shuttle Run (HAMR).
+Aerobic Fitness (50 points): A timed 2-mile run OR the 20-meter High Aerobic Multi-shuttle Run (HAMR).
+The run distance increased from 1.5 to 2 miles in the 2026 update.

 How the Air Force Fitness Score is Calculated

-The Air Force uses a point-based system that adds up to a perfect score of 100.
-Think of it like a final exam where each section is worth points.
-Running faster or doing more push-ups contributes more points to your final tally.
-The goal is to collect as many points as possible across all four components to get the highest total.
+The Air Force uses a point-based system that adds up to a perfect score of 100, split across the four components: 50 points for the run, 20 for body composition, 15 for strength, and 15 for core.
+Think of it like a final exam where each section carries a fixed weight.
+Running faster, doing more push-ups, or improving your Waist-to-Height Ratio all push your tally higher.
+The goal is to collect as many points as possible across all four components to reach the highest total, and clear the minimum on each.

-To pass the test, you must hit two targets.
-First, your total score needs to be at least 75 points.
-However, you also must meet a minimum standard on every single component.
-This ensures a well-rounded level of fitness, meaning you can’t rely on just one strong event to carry you.
-Failing to meet the minimum on even one part results in failing the entire test, regardless of your total score.
+To pass, you must hit two targets.
+First, your composite total needs to reach at least 75 of the 100 points on the current scoring chart.
+Second, you must clear the minimum standard on every single component.
+This ensures well-rounded fitness, you can't lean on one strong event to carry a weak one.
+Because body composition is now worth 20 points, a high-risk Waist-to-Height Ratio can make a passing 75 nearly unreachable even with strong run and push-up scores.
+Failing the minimum on any one part fails the entire test, regardless of your total.

-While a 75 is a passing score ("Satisfactory"), many Airmen aim higher.
-A total score of 90 or more earns an "Excellent" rating, a mark of superior fitness.
-Any score below 75 is considered "Unsatisfactory."
-These categories help you interpret your results and see where you stand.
+While 75 is a passing score, many Airmen aim higher.
+The ratings break down cleanly: a total of 90 or more earns an "Excellent" rating, 75 to 89.9 lands in "Satisfactory," and anything below 75 is "Unsatisfactory."
+These bands help you interpret your results and see exactly where you stand against the Air Force PT standards for your age and gender, and how much margin you're carrying into your next test.

 Why Age and Gender Matter for Your Score